 - Individuals will be asked to walk to the right in common hallways, corridors and paths.

-- Employees will maintain physical distancing in the mailroom, wear gloves to handle mail, regularly disinfect high-touch surfaces and maintain a touchless environment when possible, including signing for packages.
+- Employees will maintain social distancing in the mailroom, wear gloves to handle mail, regularly disinfect high-touch surfaces and maintain a touchless environment when possible, including signing for packages.

 - No personnel other than mailroom workers, student workers and cleaning staff will be permitted in the mailroom during working hours.